transomjs/transomjs.github.io/_docs/data-mongodb.md

 ---
-title: Data in MongoDB
+title: TransomJS with MongoDB
 permalink: /docs/data-mongodb/
 ---

-## TransomJS without a MongoDB

 First be sure you have [Node.js](http://nodejs.org/) installed.
-You can get a full copy of the code in this article here.
+You can get a full copy of the code in this article [here](https://github.com/4umfreak/transom-mongoose-example).

 Let's create a new folder and run `npm init` to create a package.json for a new Node project.
 I'll use `-y` to choose the defaults.